-Adding an expansion I/O to in CConfig
+Adding an expansion I/O to CConfig

-In CConfig to add a 115S expansion I/O to the CConfig utility, open the module in the project tree and click Expansion, and then click Add (see Figure 47).
+In CConfig to add a 115S expansion I/O to the CConfig utility, open the module in the project tree and click $\bf Expansion$, and then click $\bf Add$ (see).

-Figure 47.
 Serial expansion unit

 Name Enter a name for the 115S expansion I/O module, or leave the default name.
-The name can be up to address is found on the rotary switch on the bottom of the 115S expansion I/O module.

-30 characters, including spaces.
+The name can be up to 30 characters, including spaces.

 Device ID Select the address of the expansion I/O module.
-The